-How can a sexual assault protective order help me?
+What protections can I get in a sexual assault protective order?

 The law says that a victim of sexual assault can get all of the same protections in his/her protective order as a victim of domestic violence can get.1 We explain the protections available in a domestic violence protective order here, although some of them may not apply.

 In a temporary restraining order, a judge may order the abuser to:

 - Not contact or interfere with you or your children (and give you temporary custody);

 - Stay away from your residence, place of employment, school, etc.;

 - Prevent you and the abuser from giving away, selling, or destroying any mutually-owned property;

 - Move out of the residence (if you live together);